Skip to main content

 ApproachUse whenHow it works

-WriteYou want to save a value back to HealthKit - for example, logging a weight entry or a step count from your own sensorCall writehealthkit:// with a value.
-Adds a new sample without replacing existing data.
+WriteYou want to save a value back to HealthKit, for example logging a weight entry or a step count from your own sensorCall writehealthkit:// with a value.
+Adds a new sample without replacing existing data

 ObserverYou need your server to stay in sync with the user’s health data automatically, without requiring the user to open the appRegister a webhook with healthkit://observe.
-Despia posts new data to your server whenever HealthKit updates, even in the background.
+Despia posts new data to your server whenever HealthKit updates, even in the background

 How it works